rishavkr101/AI_AGENTS_PhiData/README.md

-# NVDA Analyst and News Aggregator
+# Analyst and News Aggregator

 This project uses a team of agents to fetch and display analyst recommendations and the latest news for any public listed company.
 It leverages the `phi.agent` framework along with the `YFinanceTools` for financial data and `DuckDuckGo` for news searches.